sirensolutions/siren-join/README.md

 # SIREn Join Plugin for Elasticsearch

-This plugin extends Elasticsearch with new search actions and a filter query parser that enables to perform "filter join" between two set of documents (in the same index or in different indexes).
+This plugin extends Elasticsearch with new search actions and a filter query parser that enables to perform a "filter join" between two set of documents (in the same index or in different indexes).

 ## Building and Installing the Plugin